 Freezing Medicaid expansion

 One of the most significant (and controversial) parts of Obamacare was a provision that expanded Medicaid to millions more poor Americans.
 Under the Affordable Care Act, those who earn up to 138 percent of the federal poverty level are eligible for this government-funded insurance program.
 In 2012, the Supreme Court ruled that states could choose whether or not they wanted to participate in the program, and 31 states have done so—resulting in health coverage for an additional 11 million Americans through Medicaid expansion.
-Of those, an estimated 1.3 million used their newly acquired insurance for substance abuse or mental health services, according to an analysis by researchers Richard Frank of Harvard Medical School and Sherry Glied of New York University.
+An estimated 2.8 million used their newly acquired insurance for substance abuse services, according to an analysis by researchers Richard Frank of Harvard Medical School and Sherry Glied of New York University.

 The Republicans’ health care plan would freeze Medicaid expansion, cutting off funds for states adding new enrollees starting in 2020.
 Those already enrolled in Medicaid expansion plans by 2020 would continue to receive the benefits, but they would be at constant risk of losing that insurance.
 Anyone who has a gap in insurance coverage of more a month—say because they miss a deadline or their income temporarily changes—would lose eligibility.
 (A lack of private health insurance would be penalized too: Going more than 63 days without coverage would increase premiums by 30 percent for a year.)
 These provisions have a lot of public health advocates worried.
 It’s not uncommon for people, particularly those with serious mental health and addiction problems, to drift in and out of insurance coverage.